oshoup521/oshoup521/README.md

   </a>
 </p>

-- 👯 I'm looking to collaborate on [Chatminds](https://ai.google.dev/competition/projects/chatminds)
+- 👯 I'm looking to collaborate on [Chatminds- recognised by Google](https://ai.google.dev/competition/projects/chatminds)

-- 👨‍💻 All of my projects are available at [https://www.oshoupadhyay.in](https://www.oshoupadhyay.in)
+- 👨‍💻 All of my projects are available at [MY PROJECTS](https://www.oshoupadhyay.in/projects)

-- 📝 I regularly write articles on [[https://oshotrips.wordpress.com/](https://www.oshoupadhyay.in/blog)]([https://oshotrips.wordpress.com/](https://www.oshoupadhyay.in/blog))
+- 📝 I regularly write articles on [MY BLOGS](https://www.oshoupadhyay.in/blog)

-- 💬 Ask me about **LLM, Gen AI, AI/ML Integration, Microservices & gRPC**
+- 💬 Ask me about **LLM, Gen AI, AI/ML Integration, Microservices**

 - 📫 How to reach me **oshoup521@gmail.com**

-- 📄 Know about my experiences [Click Here](https://harlequin-orly-52.tiiny.site/)
+- 📄 Know about my experiences [CLICK HERE](https://www.oshoupadhyay.in/experience)

 - ⚡ Fun fact **🌱 Currently teaching my code to brew the perfect cup of coffee ☕!**